 This fried zucchini recipe, along with the cucumber dill dip, makes a first-rate appetizer for any occasion.
 And, for people who say they don’t like fried zucchini, let them try these fresh homemade ones with the cucumber dill dip.
 I think they may change their minds.

-how to make Fresh and Delicious Fried Zucchini Recipe ? this recipe is both practical and delicious.
+Fresh and Delicious Fried Zucchini Recipe

 - 2 medium size zucchini, skins left on